Beaufort High School

 Beaufort High School is a public high school within the Beaufort County School District, located in Beaufort, South Carolina, United States, on Lady's Island.
 The school serves students in downtown areas of Beaufort and Port Royal in addition to students living on Lady's Island and St. Helena Island.

 Academics

 Beaufort High School is accredited by the Southern Association of Colleges and Schools.

 In 2010, the "small schools" concept was adopted by Beaufort High School, in which learning academies were created to help foster students into their career paths.
 The school is split into four academies: Freshman Academy, International Studies, Arts, Communications, and Technologies, and Health Professions.
 In 2011, the "Everyday Math" and "Everyday English" programs were set in place for incoming freshmen students who scored in the lower third of their middle school competency exams.

+The “small schools” concept was dissolved before the 2019-2020 school year, and replaced primarily by the magnet programs of AP Capstone, PTLW classes, and MedTech 7.

 Athletics

 Beaufort High competes at the Class AAAA level in the South Carolina High School League.
 The school fields teams for boys in baseball, football, wrestling, basketball, swimming, cross country, track & field, tennis, and golf; and for girls in cheerleading, volleyball, basketball, swimming, cross country, track & field, tennis, softball and golf.

 Beaufort's rival is cross-town Battery Creek High School, but due to the relegation of Battery Creek to Class AAA (as a result of declining enrollment and the opening of Whale Branch High School), the schools do not play each other at the same frequency as before.